 3.1.4.
 To pass details of the originator or the payee to the receiving or transferring financial institution;

 3.1.5.
 To supply information to the Central Credit Register and to use the Central Credit Register when considering loan applications to determine your borrowing options and repayment capacity and/ or facilitate other lending institutions to carry out similar checks.
-The Central Credit Register retains this information for inspection for a period of 5 years;
+KBC will continue to exchange information such as your loan balance, the term of your loan and any arrears or default in making payments on that loan, with the Central Credit Register throughout your time as a customer of KBC.
+The information held about you on the Central Credit Register's database may be accessed by other organisations who may choose to use it to make credit decisions about you.
+The Central Credit Register retains this information on its database for a period of 5 years after your agreement with KBC ends.

-3.1.9.
-To investigate allegations of fraud and prevent fraud by third parties or customers.
+3.1.9. to investigate allegations of fraud and prevent fraud by third parties or customers including to meet our fraud prevention obligations under the Payment Services Regulations.

 3.2.
 To enter into and perform a contract for a product or service